MiataBoy/MiataBoy/README.md

 ### Hi!
 I'm Bluewy 👋🏻
 Hello!
 I'm Bluewy,
 a discord.py and discord.js developer.
-I am a proud, gay furry, and I have a lovely [boyfriend](https://github.com/ToothyDev)!
+I am a gay male tho you can use any pronouns for me.
+I literally wouldn't care if you call me female

 ### Projects 💻
 I'm the developer, main creator,